aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/vayiqra/parashat-qedoshim-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="h"><sup>22</sup>&nbsp;"You are to keep all my laws and all my regulations, and observe them, that the land not vomit you out into which I am bringing you to settle. <sup>23</sup>&nbsp;You are not to walk by the laws of the nations that I am sending-out before you, for all these they did, and (so) I abhorred them, <sup>24</sup>&nbsp;so I say to you: 'It is you who will possess their fertile-ground, I myself will give it to you, to take-possession of it, a land flowing with milk and honey.
-I am YHVH your <em>elo'ah</em>, who has separated you from the (other) peoples!' <sup>25</sup>&nbsp;So you are to separate between the pure animals and the tamei-ones, and between the tamei birds and the pure ones, that you not make your selves detestable through animal or bird or anything with which the fertile-ground stirs, that I have separated for you to treat-as-tamei. <sup>26</sup>&nbsp;You are to be holy to me, for holy am I, YHVH; I have separated you from the (other) peoples to be mine!"</span>
+I am YHVH your <em>elo'ah</em>, who has separated you from the (other) peoples!' <sup>25</sup>&nbsp;So you are to separate between the pure domesticated animals and the tamei-ones, and between the tamei birds and the pure ones, that you not make your selves detestable through animal or bird or anything with which the fertile-ground stirs, that I have separated for you to treat-as-tamei. <sup>26</sup>&nbsp;You are to be holy to me, for holy am I, YHVH; I have separated you from the (other) peoples to be mine!"</span>
 </div></td></tr>